Bryan Crawford: Early years

-Professional career
+Professional football career

-Crawford ran a 4.50 second 40-yard dash in the 2005 CFL Evaluation Camp and was drafted in the fifth round, 44th overall, in the 2005 CFL Draft by the Argonauts.
+Crawford ran a 4.50 second 40-yard dash in the 2005 CFL Evaluation Camp and was drafted in the fifth round, 44th overall, in the 2005 CFL draft by the Argonauts.
 He made his regular season debut in week 11 of the 2005 CFL season and continued to play as back-up running back and special teams player for the remainder of the season, including key special teams plays in Weeks 14 and 16 that saw him named ESQ player of the game for week 14.

 In the 2007 CFL season, Crawford was one of just four players on the Argos' offence to play every game and led the Argos with a career-high 27 special teams tackles.
 He was recognized by his teammates as a special teams co-captain for his hard work and intelligent play.
-The Argonauts extended his contract through the 2010 CFL season on January 8, 2008. on November 4th 2011 Bryan announced his retirement from pro football.
+The Argonauts extended his contract through the 2010 CFL season on January 8, 2008. on November 4, 2011, Bryan announced his retirement from pro football.
 He finished his career as the Argos all-time leader in special teams tackles with 137 to go along with 26 carries for 217 yards and two touchdowns on the ground and 17 receptions for 140 yards, averaging 8.2 yards per catch in 112 games played.

+Sports executive career

+From November 2015 to July 2018, Crawford served as the Senior Director of Operations for Basketball Canada.

+From July 2018 to June 2024, Crawford was the Tournament Director of the RBC Canadian Open.

+In August 2024, Crawford replaced David Branch as Commissioner of the Ontario Hockey League.